 Zarandí has become for many Bahá’ís what two recent writers described it as: ‘the basic text for Bábí history’.
 Shoghi Effendi himself described it as an ‘unchallengeable textbook’.
 Another Bahá’í writer speaks of it as the ‘authentic history of the early days of the Faith’.
 Most tellingly, George Townshend says that Zarandí’s narrative ‘has in the fullest degree the character of a Bábí Gospel’, in that it is an ‘authorized’ and ‘authentic’

-account equivalent to a firsthand record of Christ by one of the twelve apostles.
+account equivalent to a first-hand record of Christ by one of the twelve apostles.

 Needless to say, such attitudes create problems, not least for the historian who may disagree with Zarandí or present a version of events based on sources that contradict him The future of scholarship on the Bábí movement within Bahá’í circles depends on a willingness to apply discretion in the use of Zarandí’s history, an open-minded approach to alternative versions of Bábí history, and tolerance in reading the work of scholars not committed to approaching Zarandí with unqualified reverence.
 The Dawn-Breakers is a valuable work and, if it is far from being ‘the basic source’, it is at least one of the basic sources for anyone working in this field, and it would be a pity if its usefulness continued to be impaired by a tendency to exaggerate or misinterpret its real significance.